The Benefits Of Outdoor Play For Kids Ages 3-11

 Should this trend of less outdoor play and more screen time concern us?
 At Refresh Sports, we think it already does - and it's one of the reasons we're so proud of our high-quality, screen-free outdoor toys.
 In this post, we've taken a closer look at the benefits of outdoor play and explored some of the hows and whys of getting kids outdoors at different ages:

-Why Outdoor Play Is Crucial For Child Development
+Why Is Outdoor Play So Important For Child Development?

 Let's get our hands dirty (or should we say wiggle our fingers in the dirt?) and take a deeper dive into seven of the major benefits of outdoor play for children:

-7 Major Benefits Of Outdoor Play For Children
+What Are The 7 Major Benefits Of Outdoor Play For Children?

 1. Improves Physical Health & Fitness